Rural Business-Cooperative Service, Department of Agriculture (USDA).

-If you are not selected for funding, you will be notified in writing via postal mail and informed of any review and appeal rights.
-See 7 CFR part 11 for USDA National Appeals Division procedures.
-Funding of successfully appealed applications will be limited to available FY 2017 funding.
-You must comply with all applicable statutes, regulations, and notice requirements before the grant will be approved.
+If you are not selected for funding, you will be notified in writing via postal or electronic mail and informed of any review and appeal rights.
+Funding of successfully appealed applications will be limited to available FY 2020 funding.

 2. Administrative and National Policy Requirements

 Additional requirements that apply to grantees selected for this in program can be found in 2 CFR parts 25, 170, 180, 200, 400, 415, 417, 418, and 421; and 48 CFR 31.2, and successor regulations to these parts.
-In addition, all recipients of Federal financial assistance are required to report information about subawards and executive compensation (see 2 CFR part 170).
+All recipients of Federal financial assistance are required to report information about first tier subawards and executive compensation (see 2 CFR part 170).
 You will be required to have the necessary processes and systems in place to comply with the Federal Funding Accountability and Transparency Act reporting requirements (see 2 CFR 170.200(b), unless you are exempt under 2 CFR 170.110(b)).
-These regulations may be obtained at http://www.ecfr.gov/cgi-bin/ECFR?page=browse.
+These regulations may be obtained at https://www.ecfr.gov/cgi-bin/ECFR?page=browse.

 The following additional requirements apply to grantees selected for this program: